-If you are the victim of a crime and do not wish to pursue action within the University or criminal justice system, we encourage you to make a confidential report to the FSU Victim Advocate Program, medical staff at the FSU Health and Wellness Center, mental health counselors (such as University Counseling Center and Employee Assistance Program), or pastoral counselors.
+If you are the victim of a crime and do not wish to pursue action within the University or criminal justice system, we encourage you to make a confidential report to the FSU Victim Advocate Program.
 The purpose of a confidential report is to comply with your wish to keep your personally identifying information confidential, while taking steps to ensure your safety, the safety of others and provide resources.
 The confidential reports allow the University to compile accurate records on the number and types of incidents occurring on campus.
-Confidential reports filed in this manner with the FSU Victim Program and University Health Services are counted and disclosed in the Annual Security Report.
-Confidential reports made to professional counselors or pastoral counselors are not disclosed in the Annual Security Report.
+Reports filed in this manner are counted and disclosed in the Annual Security Report.
+You may also make a confidential report to a professional counselor at Counseling and Psychological Services.
+Crimes reported to a professional counselor are not disclosed in the Annual Security Report.